All Episodes

 Thank you.

-Hey, um, for those who don't understand uh Trump's appeal or his support, uh, it was on full display at the top of last hour on a soundbite from our new speaker of the House, who is touting what a wonderful job they did back there in DC because they passed some bill and nobody got what they wanted.
+Hey, for those who don't understand Trump's appeal or his support, it was on full display at the top of last hour on a sound bite from our new Speaker of the House, who was touting what a wonderful job they did back there in D.C. because they passed some bill and nobody got what they wanted.

-It would be like me coming to you, you're the president, I'm your general, and telling you the war's going great, nobody's winning.
+You know, it would be like me coming to you, you're the president, I'm your general, and telling you the war's going great and nobody's winning.

-You know, or of course football coach going in and say, you know, fire up the team, let's get out there and tie one for the gipper.
+You know, or this football coach going in and say, you know, fire up the team, let's get out there and tie one for the gipper.

-This I heard the same thing, and I saw the sound bite on the news at the top of the hour, and I saw the I saw the graphic and the and the closed captioning.
+This, because I heard the same thing, and I saw the soundbite on the news at the top of the hour, and I saw the graphic and the closed captioning.

-And and that is Ryan say this is a great deal because nobody's happy, which we are supposed to interpret as meaning everybody compromised.
+And that is Ryan say, hey, this is a great deal because nobody's happy, which we are supposed to interpret as meaning everybody compromised.

 And that's what we should be happy about.